ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

    A unit of computation (e.g. a POSIX thread) of a process, managed by the OS.

 Atomic Operation
-   An indivisble operation on a memory location.
+   An indivisible operation on a memory location.
 This can be a load, store, exchange, compare, or arithmetic operation.
 Atomics may be used to define higher level primitives including locks and concurrent queues.
 ISO C/C++ defines a range of supported atomic types and operations.